mdbecker/cookiecutter-pacostacos/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* `audreyr/cookiecutter-pypackage`_: The original pypackage, uses unittest
+* `audreyr/cookiecutter-pypackage`_: The original pypackage, uses unittest for testing and other minor changes.
-for testing and other minor changes.
+* `lucuma/cookiecutter-pypackage`_: Full py.test integration: custom .coveragerc file and changes in the Makefile and Travis/Tox config files.
+Used for several released packages.

 Fork This
 ~~~~~~~~~